Corporate Governance

 1. (i) Fixed remuneration: Paid in a fixed amount monthly in cash.

 2. b.
-Outside Directors and Statutory Auditors
+Outside Directors

 The Company’s basic approach to the breakdown of the percentage of each type of remuneration for each executive category is as follows (assuming the rate of achievement of business targets is 100%).